Are you deliberating between Eyebrow Tattooing Vs Microblading?

 If you’d like more permanently shaped and fuller brows, here’s what you need to know about eyebrow tattooing vs microblading before you choose.

-Compared to eyebrow tattooing, microblading creates a more natural finish.
+When it comes to comparing eyebrow tattooing vs microblading, the first point to make is that microblading creates a more natural finish.
 Often, tattooed eyebrows can look flat or drawn onto the face, while microblading does not since it creates individual, hair-like strokes that follow your hair’s natural pattern.
 Both create more fullness for your brows.

 While microblading does not last forever and will need topping up after 10 months to one year, an eyebrow tattoo in London is more permanent.
 Once the ink is tattooed into the skin, you’ve got it for several years if not for life, depending on the pigment used.
 While this might sound appealing to anybody who is tired of using eyebrow pencils and powder to create the brows that they want, the downside to this is that if you are not completely happy with the appearance of your tattooed eyebrows, there is not much that you can do with them aside from laser tattoo removal or salt saline removal, which can be costly and painful.